 - Bake at 350 degrees for 25 – 30 minutes or until toothpick comes out clean.

-- When ready, remove and add one of the glazes below.
+- When ready, remove from oven and add one of the glazes below.

 1/2 cup Maple Cashew Butter